ELDERLY DOG CARE

 Elderly dog care is appropriate for dogs that have reached a particular age.
 The age is determined by their size as their rate of ageing depends on their size.
 The larger the dog, the quicker they age.
 Very small sized breeds are considered ‘senior’ or ‘elderly’ once they are over the age of 8 whilst large sized breeds are considered elderly once they are over the age of 5.

 As your dog ages, their body slows down as the muscles and joints struggle to work at their full capacity.
-They may become afflicted with arthritis, struggle with mobility and have to deal with muscle atrophy.
+They may become afflicted with arthritis, struggle with mobility and have to deal with muscle wastage.
 Just like in humans, old age in dogs can be painful for both body and mind.

 What are the most common dilemmas of senior dogs?